suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 GNRL = General Archive  -> supported to unpack
 DX10 = Textures Archive -> unsupported to unpack
 GNMF = PS4 Archive      -> unsupported to unpack

+Update 22/04/2020:
+Since Wastelanders update for Fallout 76, the "SeventySix - Voices" BA2 files does not contain xmp formats anymore, but the Skyrim fuz format.
 -----

 Steps: